 Editor Debi Brannan, PhD, received her BS, MS, and PhD at Portland State University (OR).
 She is currently an assistant professor at Western Oregon University where she directs a team of undergraduates/postbaccalaureate students.
-Dr. Brannan has been an associate editor with Psi Chi Journal since 2013 and in July of 2016 is the editor.
-In Dr. Brannan’s scholarship as an applied social psychologist, she has focused her research on understanding how positive interactions and social support buffer individuals from stress and negative health behaviors.
+Dr. Brannan has been an associate editor with Psi Chi Journal since 2013 and in July 2016 is the editor.
+In Dr. Brannan’s scholarship as an applied psychologist, she has focused her research on understanding how positive interactions and social support buffer individuals from stress and negative health behaviors.
 Using daily process methodology, Dr. Brannan has examined the effects of daily demands on work-family-school balance among nontraditional students as well as daily social support on drinking behaviors.
-Dr. Brannan is currently collaborating with colleagues from Harvard, University of Miami and Northeastern on musculoskeletal pain and psychological outcomes.
+Dr. Brannan's current work is on understanding how nontraditional students balance work, family life, and school.
+Being a first-generation student herself, she is particularly interested in how to provide support for these students.
+Additionally, Dr. Brannan is currently collaborating with colleagues from Harvard, University of Miami, and Northeastern on musculoskeletal pain and psychological outcomes.
 In addition, she is particularly interested in the role of social support across cultures—specifically, the connections among social support and well-being, health, and job success.

 Associate Editor Erin Ayala, PhD, is a licensed psychologist and core faculty member in the counseling psychology doctoral program at St. Mary’s University of Minnesota.
 She completed her undergraduate degree in psychology at St. Catherine University in Minnesota, followed by her doctorate in Counseling Psychology at University at Albany in New York.
 Dr. Ayala teaches courses in quantitative methods, health and sports psychology, gender, and sexuality.
 She enjoys sharing her enthusiasm for psychological research and statistics with students of all levels, whether through teaching, research, or supervising independent projects.
 Prior to joining St. Mary’s, she taught undergraduate and graduate students at University of Minnesota-Duluth, where she received the 2016–17 Outstanding Faculty Award.
 Dr. Ayala’s research focuses on multiculturalism/diversity, prevention and health promotion, stress, and self-care for students and early career professionals.She has served as a reviewer for a number of journals prior to Psi Chi including Prevention Science.